ibm-cloud-docs/appid/mfa.md

   ```
   {: codeblock}

-  The `config` takes in your extension's URL and any headers you want to configure, e.g. Authorization.
+  The `config` takes in your extension's URL and any headers you want to configure.
+For example: Authorization.
   {: tip}

 3. The body that is sent by {{site.data.keyword.appid_short_notm}} before starting the MFA flow is in the following format: `{"jws": "jws-format-string"}`.
 After you decode and [verify](https://cloud.ibm.com/docs/services/appid?topic=appid-token-validation#local-validation) the payload, the content is a JSON with following schema:

   <table>
-    <caption>Table 1.
+    <caption>Table 2.
 The information that {{site.data.keyword.appid_short_notm}} forwards to your extension point.</caption>
     <tr>
       <th>Information</th>
       <th>Description</th>